-A private tour is a great way to travel to the DPRK (North Korea) if you don’t want to travel as part of a group, your travel dates don't match our group tour dates, or you’d like to travel at your own pace.
+A private tour is a great way to travel to the DPRK if you want to have a more personal experience, decide your own travel dates, travel at your own pace, or explore specific aspects of this fascinating, unique, complex, and diverse country.

-All independent tours are accompanied by two professional Korean guides -- from the Korean International Travel Company (KITC) or affiliated local companies.
-Our tours are arranged with English-speaking local guides by default.
+All private tours are accompanied by two professional Korean guides -- from the Korean International Travel Company (KITC) or affiliated local companies – and have private transport in-country.
+Our tours are arranged with English-speaking guides but other languages but can arrange German, French, Spanish, Russian, Polish, Vietnamese, Hungarian, or Bulgarian-speaking guides based on request and availability.
+Private tours are not accompanied by Koryo Tours staff in-country.

 Beijing is the main transit point for travel to the DPRK.
 As the capital of China, Beijing has a rich cultural heritage and shares historic ties with the Korean peninsula.
 The Koryo Tours office is also located in Beijing.
 More info on tours from Beijing>

 Shanghai is now increasingly becoming an alternative option to Beijing as the starting point for tours to the DPRK.
 In 2015, we saw the introduction of semi-regular direct flights between Pyongyang and Shanghai, highlighting the growing importance of the DPRK’s relationship with China.
 Please contact email@example.com to be added to our mailing list for updates on Shanghai-based tours.
 More info on tours from Shanghai>

 Flying into the DPRK from Shenyang, China or Vladivostok, Russia The road to the DPRK via China’s Northeast, or the Russian Far East, is one less travelled, but by no means less fascinating.
 Once known to the world as ‘Manchuria’, the territory has long been at the cultural crossroads of Chinese, Korean, Russian, Japanese, Mongol, and Manchu cultures in northeast Asia.
 Two ancient medieval Korean kingdoms, Koguryo and Palhae, once ruled over these lands, and the territory that now comprises the DPRK.
 More info on tours from the Northeast>